Get Building

 Review Period

-A building official and municipal staff review your plans for code compliance.
-This can take 2 to 6 weeks depending on project complexity.
+Once submitted, a building official and municipal planning staff review your plans for full code compliance.
+This stage typically takes three to four weeks depending on the scope and complexity of your project.

 5